 Pinterest is one of the best websites that is available to drive traffic to your blog.
 Pinterest is all about beautiful images.
 But most boards/ communities are very strict about vertical pins.
 What does a vertical pin mean?
 It means exactly that, a pin that is vertical not horizontal.
 I don’t know the logic behind this though.
 So how do you create a vertical pin?
 You can login to http://canva.com.
 Choose the Pinterest template.
 Upload your picture.
 Drag it to the editor and resize accordingly.
 Add your wordings and download the new picture.
 Voila you are done.
 I had a tough time figuring this out till someone helped me in finding this very helpful site.

 Flickr Creative Commons:

 Sometimes you have trouble finding the right picture for your blog post.
 It could be that you do not have good pictures since they did not allow taking pictures there or because it is part of your wishlist and you have never been there.
-Whatever the reason may be, you have an option of finding a mind boggling picture.
+Whatever the reason may be, you have an option of finding a mind-boggling pictures.
 I bring to you Flickr Creative Commons.
 Flickr is a website where people upload their pictures.
 If it is filed under ‘Creative Commons’, then some photographers allow you to download and share their photographs.
-Only condition is that you have to give credit to the photographer (Attribution) in your blogposts.
+The only condition is that you have to give credit to the photographer (Attribution) in your blog posts.
 So how do you do that?
 Log in to Image CodR .
 Go to the Get code page and type in the URL of the image.
-If it is under the ‘Creative Commons’ license, this page gives you the details and you can copy and paste the html code in your blogposts.
+If it is under the ‘Creative Commons’ license, this page gives you the details and you can copy and paste the html code in your blog posts.